UoB-COMSM0166/2025-group-16/README.md

 ### Game

-Link to your game [PLAY HERE](https://uob-comsm0166.github.io/2025-group-16/)
+Link to our game [PLAY HERE](https://uob-comsm0166.github.io/2025-group-16/)

-Your game lives in the [/docs](/docs) folder, and is published using Github pages to the link above.
+Our game lives in the [/docs](/docs) folder, and is published using Github pages to the link above.

 ### Video Demonstration